 Bersatu must represent hope, intelligence, and honour (maruah) that the Malays have been yearning for ages from UMNO.
 Stop treating the rakyat as if we are chickens that need to be constantly fed with dedak – either in forms of money or political patronage.

 Those leaders who are leading Bersatu, I have no doubt they might have joined the party because they are sincere for the cause.
-They want to help the poor and change the government for a better Malaysia BUT let us not discount the fact that there are people who might want to be in Bersatu because they have gained less benefits in UMNO.
-They are disappointed with UMNO because of the lack of acknowledgement given to them or simply because of their own inflated ego.
+They want to help the poor and change the government for a better Malaysia BUT let us not discount the fact that there are people who might want to be in Bersatu because they have gained fewer benefits in UMNO.
+They are disappointed with UMNO because of the lack of acknowledgment given to them or simply because of their own inflated ego.

 To these leaders, my sincere reminder to you is this: for whatever reasons you are here in Bersatu, if you really want to bite the bullet, do bite the bullet with good intention.
 If you joined Bersatu for other than Allāh and His Messenger, it is not too late for you to repent and make it right.
 Don’t chase for position, seeking patronage as how you might have done in UMNO before.
 This is the chance given by God for you to redeem two things: (1) your sins in UMNO before and (2) your incompetency in championing Malay and Islamic causes once you were in power in UMNO.

 Insha-Allāh (God Willing) let Allāh decides your good intention and deeds from this moment onwards.

 Legacy issues are mostly involving Tun Mahathir.
 Although Tun Mahathir is just a Chairman of Bersatu, his clout is still strong and somehow the perception of his clout differs among the rakyat.